-GDT 105: Introduction to Mac Graphics 3 Credits 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 11
+GDT 105 Introduction to Mac Graphics 3 credits Level I Prerequisites: COMPASS Algebra = 46 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 This course is an introduction to the fundamental tools and procedures of desktop publishing using Macintosh computers.
 Students complete tutorial exercises in a computer lab, using a variety of page layout and graphic applications.
 This course is recommended for those with little or no computer experience.